When Discovery Litigation Services Goes Wrong: The Alex Jones’ Trial

 In the case of Alex Jones’ defamation trial, it has been noted the entire contents of his cell phone were turned over to Plaintiff’s counsel.
 When Mr. Jones’ legal team was notified of this potentially inadvertent disclosure, no sign of demand was issued to Plaintiff’s counsel from his attorneys to help protect Defendant.
 So, what went wrong?
 What should have been the methods taken to help prevent such erroneous handling of this discovery phase?

-Keep the Following Discovery Litigation Service Principles in Mind
+Keep the Following Discovery Service Principles in Mind

 There are multiple options available when collecting and producing mobile device data.
 Regardless of the methods used, some of the following considerations should be taken when handling your own discovery requests.

 • Mobile devices are very intricate pieces of technology that many of us use, but few adequately understand the scope of their capabilities.
-When handling mobile device data, retaining a forensic expert is key when preserving, reviewing, and producing that data, especially in the discovery phase.
+When handling mobile device data, retaining an expert is key when preserving, reviewing, and producing that data, especially in the discovery phase.

 • Very few discovery requests will result in the production of an entire device.
 There are a plethora of options available to respondents of discovery requests to cull down and review their data set for responsive data.
 Unless the request is all-inclusive, and a privilege review has been performed to identify items to be withheld, there is little if any reason why a full device’s data set should ever be produced.

-• Keyword searching and date filtering are methods forensic experts and legal professionals alike can use to narrow their clients’ data productions.
-Whether that data is in a review platform, or is being reviewed in a forensic program, these robust features are available to professionals to assist their review.
+• Keyword searching and date filtering are methods experts and legal professionals alike can use to narrow their clients’ data productions.
+Whether that data is in a review platform, or is being reviewed in an alternative program, these robust features are available to professionals to assist their review.

 • When an initial review has been completed, a quality check of the production is an absolute must.
 You want to ensure the processes and procedures are correct and lead to a final product that meets the discovery burden and abides by all legal standards.
 Even with the use of technology to execute these processes, some measure of attorney-guided review of the final product should be performed.